MooersLab/pymolsnips/README.md

 The PyMOL macro language (pml) is used to set parameter values and execute commands to make customized scenes of biomolecules in PyMOL's viewport.
 These scenes can be made into static images for posters, seminars, and manuscripts or they can serve as parts of molecular movies.

 The number of lines of pml commands and settings required for very sophisticated figures can approach 100.
-It is difficult to issue so many commands through PyMOL's gui without making mistakes.
+It is difficult to issue so many commands through PyMOL's graphical user interface (GUI) without making mistakes.
 If the commands are not saved to an open script file with a `.pml` file extension, to an open log file, or to a frequently saved session file, the work can be lost.
-Use the **spse** function in the `pymolshortcuts.py` file in the <a href="https://github.com/MooersLab/pymolshortcuts">pymolshortcuts</a> repository to save session files with time stamps to avoid overwriting previously saved session files.
+(Use the **spse** function in the `pymolshortcuts.py` file in the <a href="https://github.com/MooersLab/pymolshortcuts">pymolshortcuts</a> repository to save session files with time stamps to avoid overwriting previously saved session files.)

 Here are [examples](https://github.com/MooersLab/pymolsnips/blob/master/images/Gallery.png?raw=true "Gallery") of figures that are impossible or tedious to make via the GUI alone.

 It is challenging to recall the pml syntax when you are not using PyMOL everyday, which is the case for most PyMOL users.
-One solution to this problem is to use a library of code fragments, called "snippets" with a text editor.
+One solution to this problem is to use a library of code fragments, called "snippets", to build a scrupt in a text editor.

 ## <A name="FASTLINKS">Quick links</A>